 A cataract occurs when the lens becomes cloudy.
-As the cataract grows, light coming through the lens to the retina making it difficult to see and even causing blindness over time.
+As the cataract grows, it blocks light coming through the lens, preventing light rays from focusing properly onto the retina.
+This makes it difficult to see and even causes blindness over time.

-Cataracts mainly occur due to aging, appearing first when a person is in his or her 40s or 50s, but not affecting vision until after age 60.
-Some people may not even be aware that they suffer from a cataract.
+Cataracts mainly occur due to aging, appearing first when a person is in his or her 40s or 50s, but usually not affecting vision until after age 60.
+Since it is a slow, progressive deterioration of vision, some people may not even be aware they suffer visual loss from cataracts.
 On the other hand, others have a noticeable cataract and cannot see well enough to perform tasks of daily living such as driving, watching television or reading.
 Cataract surgery can restore vision to people and allow them to return to activities that may have been put on hold.

 Cataract surgery can help patients regain clear vision when cataracts interfere with daily tasks such as driving, watching televsion and reading.
 Modern cataract surgery involves removing the lens with the cataract and replacing it with a clear artificial lens, known as an intraocular lens (IOL).
 It has become the most common vision procedure in the United States, with over one million cataract surgeries performed each year.